Meet the Team

-Tien manages Voter’s Edge, a comprehensive online California elections guide, and leads operations for all organizational functions.
-Her background includes a diverse range of experiences in social justice and arts nonprofits, from racial justice and arts activism to oral history and community engagement.
-She holds an MFA in Creative Writing from the University of Michigan and an MA in Social Documentation from U.C.
-Santa Cruz.
+Tien manages the day-to-day operations for all organizational functions.
+Her background includes a diverse range of experiences in social justice and arts nonprofits, including oral history collection and community outreach.
+She holds an MFA in Creative Writing and an MA in Social Documentation.